 Through hole components inside a SPARTAN 15 phonostage

 All components are selected for their practical performance as part of a complete product.
-The double sided PCBs are populated with distortion-free 1% tolerance metal film resistors, ultra-reliable Panasonic electrolytic capacitors, and audio amplifier ICs mounted in turned DIP sockets for easy replacement if they get zapped by external equipment.
+The double sided PCBs are populated with distortion-free 1% tolerance metal film resistors, ultra-reliable Panasonic electrolytic capacitors, hand-selected film capacitors, and audio amplifier ICs mounted in turned DIP sockets for easy replacement if they get zapped by external equipment.
 Specially made gold-plated toggle switches, rated for 50,000 cycles (in contrast to the 10,000 of cheaper push switches), make for highly reliable and noise-free controls with a great action.
 All through hole technology and standard parts make for easy repair in the unlikely event of failure, so the products can last for many decades to come.

 Classic Audio's one-man workshop in Kent, England